 Houseman v.
 Dare, 405 N.J Super 538.
 (App.
 Div.
 2009).

 Which spouse should retain ownership of a pet is a fact-specific question.
-If you are going through a divorce and have an issue regarding your pet, please call the Law Offices of Peter Van Aulen today for a free comprehensive in office consultation.
+If you are going through a divorce and have an issue regarding your pet, please call the Law Offices of Peter Van Aulen today for a free initial consultation.